Offline Media Compression on Windows

 | Air-gapped workstation | No reliable internet at all |

 Online compressors can work for public blog images with no confidentiality angle.
-They are a poor default when the asset is unreleased product UI, a signed contract scan, or a bug repro with internal URLs visible on screen.
+They are a poor default for unreleased product UI, signed contracts, or bug repros that show internal URLs.

 |---|---|---|